Testing Ising Models: An Improved Test for High-Temperature Ising Models: A Learn-then-Test Algorithm

 \subsubsection{Identity Testing under an External Field}

-When an external field is present, two things change.
-Firstly, the terms corresponding to nodes of the Ising model in the SKL expression no longer vanish and have to be accounted for.
-Secondly, it is unclear how to define an appropriately centered statistic which has a variance of $O(n^2)$ in this setting, and we consider this an interesting open question.
+There are two significant differences when performing identity testing under an external field.
+First, we must now account for the contributions of nodes in (\ref{eq:dskl}).
+Second, it is not clear how to define an appropriately centered statistic which has a variance of $O(n^2)$ in this setting, and we consider this an interesting open question.
 Instead, we use the uncentered statistic which has variance $\Theta(n^3)$.

-We now describe the first change in more detail now.
-Again, we start by considering an upper bound on the SKL between Ising models $p$ and $q$.